The First Step

-In general, our appointments book two to three weeks out and are one hour in length.
+In general, our appointments book three to four weeks in advance.
+The consultation is one hour in length, normally.

 Scheduling your appointment a few weeks out provides you the opportunity to complete our firm's Financial FactFinder as well as gather other documentation that is beneficial to submit prior to your appointment if you're comfortable doing so or have available during your appointment.

 After we meet, assuming there is compatibility, of course, people ask "What's next?"

 As an Investment Advisory Firm, we are both commission and fee-based.

 Primarily, we work with our clients on a fee basis.
 The fee is entirely contingent on the level of planning needed therefore, we cannot accurately quote a "one price fits all" ahead of time.